Code-Institute-Submissions/Milestone-Project-116/README.md

 ## Scope / Features

 > Based on what we have determined in our strategy and taken into account in our user stories, the project should contain the following features:<br>
-<br>- Eyecatcher;<br>- Intuitive navigation enabling users to find out more on education, skillset, work experience and projects worked on; which will be referred to as the <span style="color:blue">relevant information section</span>.<br>- In the same navigation being able to find out more on Nico's miscellaneous activities; which will be referred to as the <span style="color:red">less relevant information section</span>.<br>- Make it easy for users to get
+<br>- Appealing hero image;<br>- Intuitive navigation enabling users to find out more on education, skillset, work experience and projects worked on; which will be referred to as the <span style="color:blue">relevant information section</span>.<br>- In the same navigation being able to find out more on Nico's miscellaneous activities; which will be referred to as the <span style="color:red">less relevant information section</span>.<br>- Make it easy for users to get
 in touch; which will be referred to as the <span style="color:green">contact section</span>.<br><br>

 <br>